Undergraduate Winona Campus

 - Other symptoms are improving.

-- Fourteen days for those who have been contact with a positive individual (from the first day of contact with a symptomatic individual or the date of a positive COVID test for contact with an asymptomatic individual).
+- Fourteen days for those who have been in close contact with a positive individual (from the first day of contact with a symptomatic individual or the date of a positive COVID-19 test for contact with an asymptomatic individual).

-Students can contact the Wellness Center by calling 507-457-1492 to establish an appointment.
-A nurse practitioner and a registered nurse, both of whom are connected with Winona County and Winona Health Officials, are on campus along with counselors.
-Counseling services will continue throughout the year with many of the sessions via HIPPA-approved Zoom sessions.
-All staff have completed a certificate program on how to best serve students virtually, however if students need to meet with someone face-to-face, those arrangements can be made.
-The Wellness Center entrance has moved to the south end of Vlazny Hall (nearest the ball fields).
+Students can contact the Jay Johnson Wellness Center by calling 507-457-1492 or emailing email@example.com to schedule an appointment.
+A nurse practitioner and a registered nurse, both of whom are connected with Winona County and Winona Health Officials, are on campus.
+Counseling services will continue during the year through our partnership with Catholic Charities.

-Contact tracing will be done in collaboration with the Minnesota Department of Health and Winona County Public Health, and COVID-19 testing will be available to all students through a collaboration with Mayo Clinic.
+Contact tracing will be done in collaboration with the Minnesota Department of Health and Winona County Public Health.
+COVID-19 testing will be available to all students through a collaboration with Mayo Clinic and Hy-Vee.
 Students who get tested will quarantine while they await results.
-Faculty will be notified by the Student Success Center and meals will be delivered to students' rooms while in quarantine.
+Faculty will be notified by the Student Success Center, and meals will be delivered to students' rooms while in quarantine.

 COVID-19 testing will be provided by the Wellness Center and available for all students.
 Testing will be available by appointment Monday through Friday, 8 a.m. to 4:30 p.m.
 Testing criteria follows Minnesota Department of Health and Centers for Disease Control and Prevention guidelines and includes testing for anyone who is symptomatic or has been in close contact with someone who has tested positive for COVID-19.

 Wellness Center tests will be processed through the University of Minnesota and Mayo Clinic laboratories.
 If a student has insurance, the insurance company will be billed directly.
 If a student does not have insurance, they will not be billed for the test.
-Results are usually available in 2-3 days.
+Results are usually available in two to three days.

 Students who would like to be tested on evenings or weekends can visit the following locations or self-quarantine in their rooms until they are able to schedule an appointment at the Wellness Center: